-The Seed Award is an award offered to all shortlisted applicants for our New Voices programme.
+The Seed Award is an award offered to all shortlisted applicants for our In Motion programme.

-All applicants to New Voices are shortlisted by both an internal and external panel, and each year 18 composers reach the second stage of the application process which involves an interview.
-Of the composers interviewed, eight will be selected to join New Voices and ten will be offered the Seed Award.
+All applicants to In Motion are shortlisted by both an internal and external panel, and each year 18 composers reach the second stage of the application process which involves an interview.
+Of the composers interviewed, ten will be selected to join In Motion and eight will be offered the Seed Award.

-The award is announced annually at the same time as the New Voices composers are announced.
+The award is announced annually at the same time as the In Motion composers are announced.

 How does it work?